Motives, cohomological invariants and the Freudenthal magic square: On the -invariant of groups of type and

 The compact real group of type $\E_7$ has the $J$-invariant $(1,0,0,0)$.
 Moreover, a generic group of type $\E_7$ has the $J$-invariant $(1,1,1,1)$.
 We show now that the $J$-invariant $(1,1,0,0)$ is also possible for certain groups $G$.

 \begin{rem} It seems to be unknown whether there exist anisotropic groups of type $\E_7$ with the $J$-invariant $(1,1,1,0)$.

-As pointed out in \cite{He23}, every group of type $\E_7$, which has the semisimple anisotropic kernel of type $\D_6$ over the generic point of the Severi--Brauer variety of its Tits algebra, has this $J$-invariant. \end{rem}
+As pointed out in \cite{He23}, every anisotropic group of type $\E_7$, which has the semisimple anisotropic kernel of type $\D_6$ over the generic point of the Severi--Brauer variety of its Tits algebra, has this $J$-invariant.
+Unfortunately, we are not aware whether such groups exist. \end{rem}

 \begin{prop} There exist $2$-anisotropic groups of type $\E_7$ with the $J$-invariant $(1,1,0,0)$. \end{prop} \begin{proof} Let $G$ be a group of type $\E_7$ obtained from the $\A_1\times\F_4$ Tits construction.
 Let $\mathcal Q$ be the respective quaternion algebra corresponding to $\A_1$.
 Then by \cite[Lemma~11.1.5]{He23} the group $G$ over the function field $F(\SB(\mathcal{Q}))$ is either split or has semisimple anisotropic kernel of type $\D_4$.
 In the latter case the $J$-invariant of $G_{F(\SB(\mathcal{Q}))}$ equals $(0,1,0,0)$.
 Therefore, by \cite[Theorem~4.1]{Zh24} the $J$-invariant of $G$ is at most $(1,1,0,0)$.